ipeirotis/introduction-to-python/README.md

 ## Additional Books for Learning Python

 * [How To Think Like a Computer Scientist](https://runestone.academy/ns/books/published/thinkcspy/index.html): An interactive guide to programming and Python.
 The book "Python for Everybody" (listed above) is partially based on this book.
 * [Learn Python the Hard Way](https://learnpythonthehardway.org/python3/): An introduction to programming and Python.
 It targets complete beginners.
-It used a drill-based approach for teaching, which can be tedious at times.
+It uses a drill-based approach for teaching, which can be tedious at times.
 Nevertheless, it is considered one of the standard textbooks for learning Python.

 ## Online Classes